nikdavnik/docs-casa-prod/docs/source/installation/quick-start.md

 Configuring Casa for usage requires you to enable interception scripts in the Gluu Server, activate the authentication methods in Casa, and install and configure the 2FA settings plugin.

 1. **Interception Scripts in Gluu**: Enable authentication interception scripts in the Gluu Server.
-Log in to oxTrust as an administrator and follow [these instructions](../administration/admin-console.md#enabled-methods) to enable the desired 2FA credentials to be managed with Casa.
+Log in to oxTrust as an administrator and [enable the desired 2FA credentials](../administration/admin-console.md#enabled-methods) to be managed with Casa.

 1. **Activate authentication methods in Casa**: Once the interception scripts have been enabled, they can be activated in Casa itself.
-Log in to Casa as an administrator and follow [these instructions](../administration/admin-console.md#configure-casa) to enable the desired methods.
+Log in to Casa as an administrator and [enable the desired methods](../administration/admin-console.md#configure-casa).

-1. **Setup 2FA preferences**: Use the [2FA Settings plugin](../plugins/2fa-settings.md) to set the minimum number of credentials a user must enroll by following [these instructions](../administration/admin-console.md#2fa-settings).
+1. **Setup 2FA preferences**: Use the [2FA Settings plugin](../plugins/2fa-settings.md) to set the [minimum number of credentials](../administration/admin-console.md#2fa-settings) a user must enroll.

 ### Test enrollment and 2FA